madmurphy/libconfini/MANUAL.md

 email=mario.rossi@example.com
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-For several reasons the use of semicolon as node delimiter is not (and will
+For several reasons the use of semicolons as node delimiters is not (and will
 never be) supported by **libconfini**.